ingaSiu/food-blog-api/README.md

 This is an api created speficialy for food-blog project

+Postman collection in `postman-testing` directory is provided for easier testing.

 # Authentication

 Api can be launched either with authentication or without.
 This is controlled by `AUTH_ENABLED` variable in `.ENV` file.